astroband/astrograph/README.md

 yarn run examples/balance-monitor-cli.ts GAK3NSB43EVCZKDH4PYGJPCVPOYZ7X7KIR3ZTWSYRKRMJWGG5TABM6TH
 ```

-All examples assuming that Astrograph is running on localhost:4000.
+All examples are assuming that Astrograph is running on localhost:4000.
 You can pass URL as secondary param.

 # Benchmark